-4. Again, we have local restaurateurs that can provide "farm to table" meals versus bringing more traffic into ag production areas.
+- "don't care 1.
+"No 2.
+Above - Again, we have local restaurateurs that can provide "farm to table" meals versus bringing more traffic into ag production areas. - Again, what exactly is a "farm to table" event?
+As far as I can tell it's little more than nausea inducing lobbyist

-5. Again, what exactly is a "farm to table" event?
-As far as I can tell it's little more than nausea inducing lobbyist gibberish or fodder for someone's Sunset Magazine/Instagram photo shoot.
-Restaurants, bars, store, and other commercial uses are urban uses and belong in cities.
-6. Again, why wouldn't you write the question as "Allow farm 0. to table events" and then the yes would mean you like the idea and no means you don't.
-Instead of "No, I do not agree" being, I'm assuming, my way of answering affirmatively that I do agree to allow the events I'm not sure how you can even know what we really mean when answering questions written like this.
-Alas, good luck.
-7. agree 8.
-Allow a few each year but with all codes and permits always on a temporary bases 9.
-Allow farmers and land owners to find innovative ways to 10 earn money.
-Put in place reasonable rules.
-10. Allow farmers to be profitable 11. allow these types of events 12.
+- gibberish or fodder for someone's Sunset Magazine/Instagram photo shoot.
+Restaurants, bars, store, and other commercial uses are urban uses and belong in - 6.
+Again, why wouldn't you write the question as "Allow farm to table events" and then the yes would mean you like the idea and no means you don't.
+Instead of "No, I do not agree" being, I'm assuming, my way of answering affirmatively that I do agree to allow the events...
+I'm not sure how you can even know what we really mean when answering questions written like this.
+Alas, good luck. - 7. agree - 8.
+Allow a few each year but with all codes and permits always on a temporary bases - Allow farmers and land owners to find innovative ways to earn money.
+Put in place reasonable rules. - 10.
+Allow farmers to be profitable - 11. allow these types of events - 12.
 Anything to promote our food production.
 The best wheat, apples, berries, flowers.
-Fishermen.
-13. As long as neighbors are not disturbed, these events 15. should be allowed.
-They are wonderful for the farm, the chef and the attendees.
-14. As long the food on the table is actually coming from the farms nearby 15.
+Fishermen. - As long as neighbors are not disturbed, these events should be allowed.
+They are wonderful for the farm, the chef and the attendees. - 14.
+As long the food on the table is actually coming from the farms nearby - 15.
 Best soil in the world.
-Grow food!
-16. Define phrase more thoroughly 17.
+Grow food! - 16.
+Define phrase more thoroughly... - 17.
 Definition of farm to table is not clear.
-Does 1 item, several items, many items, all items need to come from the farm.
-18. Disagree 19.
-Disagree 20.
-Disagree, I wish we had more farm to table events 21.
+Does 1 item, several items, many items, all items need to come from the farm. - 18.
+Disagree - 19.
+Disagree - 20.
+Disagree, I wish we had more farm to table events - 21.
+Disagree. - disagree.
+More harm is done to sustainability of Skagit farmland from tilling on dry windy days than on customers or patrons parking - 23.
 Disagree.
-22. disagree.
-More harm is done to sustainability of Skagit farmland from tilling on dry windy days than on customers or patrons parking 23.
+No. Can't imagine this would be good for business. - 24.
 Disagree.
-No. Can't imagine this would be good for 20. business.
-24. Disagree.
-See above.
-25. Does not make sense with the other allowed activities.
-26. Don't limit ability to help small farmers 27.
-Don't be ridiculous.
-28. Exposure to on-farm experiences enhances both the quality of life of those involved and creating lasting impression of our agricultural community and honors our heritage.
-29. Farm to table events are wildly popular and would bring in a great amount of revenue and customer base to Skagit Valley farmers, thus ensuring that they are able to stay on their farms.
-30. Farm to table events can be held in other facilities, not on 50. farmland 31. farm to table events should be allowed 32. farm to table events should be encouraged 33.
+See above. - 25.
+Does not make sense with the other allowed activities. - 26.
+Don't limit ability to help small farmers - 27.
+Don't be ridiculous. - Exposure to on-farm experiences enhances both the quality of life of those involved and creating lasting impression of our agricultural community and honors our heritage. - 29.
+Farm to table events are wildly popular and would bring in a great amount of revenue and customer base to Skagit Valley farmers, thus ensuring that they are able to stay on their farms. - 30.
+Farm to table events can be held in other facilities, not on farmland - 31. farm to table events should be allowed - 32. farm to table events should be encouraged - 33.
 Farm-to-table, when done right, can help educate and inform those attending on the county or multiple county contributions to provide for the communities around them.
-Education about food is very important; from the most basic of potatoes to the notes of a wine or layers of flavor within a honey.
-Forbidding business is bad for business.
-34. 34.
-35. Have a specific point person through the conservation 35.
-Have a specific point person through the conservation district that handles farm events.
-Have a specific point person through the conservation district that handles farm events.
-I believe these are limited in scope and have limited 35.
-36. Have a specific point person through the conservation district that handles farm events.
-I believe these are limited in scope and have limited impact on agricultural activities.
-35. Have a specific point person through the conservation district that handles farm events.
-I believe these are limited in scope and have limited
+Education about food is very important; from the most basic of potatoes to the notes of a wine or layers of flavor within a honey. - 34.
+Forbidding business is bad for business. - 35.
+Have a specific point person through the conservation district that handles farm events. - 36.
+I believe these are limited in scope and have limited impact on agricultural activities. - 37.
+I do support farmers - 38.
+I like farm to table events as a way to support small farms and spread the message about farms.